Skip to main content

 4G and IP Core Systems

-As 4G LTE systems have developed and 5G systems are deployed, 3G and 2G systems are being reduced in terms of their capability and in some cases, their spectrum farmed towards the newer technologies.
+As 4G LTE systems have developed and 5G systems are deployed, 3G and 2G systems are being reduced in terms of their capability.
+In some cases, their spectrum farmed towards the newer technologies.
 Ultimately, the decision to switch off 2G and 3G systems, however, remains a commercial decision for each of the four mobile network operators.

 Low Power Wide Area Access and LTE-M/CAT M1/NB-IoT

-LTE systems seek to replace narrowband (2G) services often used by IoT devices by implementing long-range, low-power usage systems such as CAT M1, LTE-M and NB-IoT that form part of the long-term evolution standards of 4G/5G.
+Long Term Evolution (LTE) systems seek to replace narrowband (2G) services.
+Increasingly used by IoT devices by implementing long-range, low-power usage systems such as CAT M1, LTE-M and NB-IoT that form part of the long-term evolution standards of 4G/5G.
 These systems offer the benefit of long-range connections while also forming part of the LTE technology frameworks.

 Deployments in the UK, however, remain sketchy and do not as yet provide universal coverage.
 IoT service providers need to be careful, as sometimes modems can be specialised variants that are either/or, and therefore unable to offer the flexible and ubiquitous service desired.